Exact Recursive Probabilistic Programming

-\emph{Embedded pushdown automata} (EPDAs) are a generalization of pushdown automata, where memory is structured not as a stack of symbols but as a stack of stacks of symbols \citep{vijay-shanker:1994}.
+In contrast to the two-stack PDA in \cref{sec:2pda}, if multiple stacks are nested, refunctionalization does succeed, and it turns out to convert nested stacks into nested continuations. \emph{Embedded PDAs} (EPDAs) are a generalization of PDAs where memory is structured not as a stack of symbols but as a stack of \emph{stacks} of symbols \citep{vijay-shanker:1994}.
 They are equivalent to tree-adjoining grammars (TAGs), which generalize CFGs.
-Moreover, TAGs can be parsed using a CKY-style algorithm \citep{vijay-shankar-joshi-1985-computational}.
+Moreover, TAGs can be parsed using a CYK-style algorithm \citep{vijay-shankar-joshi-1985-computational}.
 Both of these results were major achievements in 1980s computational linguistics.
-Yet we show below that \ppl{} automatically converts a program that runs an EPDA into equations that express a general TAG and then parses with that TAG \citep[cf.][]{alonso-etal-2000-redefinition}.
+Yet we show below that PERPL automatically takes a program that runs an EPDA and converts it into equations for a CYK-style TAG parser \citep[cf.][]{alonso-etal-2000-redefinition}.